Distributions Guide

 q – Value(s) - must be positive

-meanlog – Mean of the underlying normal distribution
+loc – Mean of the underlying normal distribution (on log scale)

 log – If True, return log density